Skip to Content

 lose 30 pounds in 30 days

-What foods should I eat to lose weight?
+What foods should you eat to lose weight?

 To lose weight successfully, the general advice is to follow a healthy, balanced diet consisting of whole foods that are high important nutrients, vitamins and minerals.